NDevTK/infra/go/src/infra/appengine/sheriff-o-matic/README.md

 - Check https://viceroy.corp.google.com/chrome_infra/Appengine/sheriff_o_matic_staging?duration=1h
 and make sure everything is ok.

-Note: At the moment, the staging server uses build data from buildbucket prod, but test data from resultdb staging.
-Also, as staging and prod has different datastore, information like alert grouping, bug attached, ... may not match the data in prod.
+Note: As staging and prod has different datastore, information like alert grouping, bug attached, ... may not match the data in prod.

-Currently, the cron jobs to populate data from BigQuery to datastore is scheduled to run once a day, so if you want the latest data, you may want to run the cron jobs manually.
+Currently, the cron jobs to populate data from BigQuery to datastore is scheduled to run every 30 minutes, so if you want the latest data, you may want to run the cron jobs manually.